AgneseG/RatioImputationImprovements/README.md

 # RatioImputationImprovements

-The read me file is uploaded as README.PDF
+The read me file is uploaded as README.pdf